 2. Visit Polanco

 A block from Avenida Argentina by the end of Calle Simpson, you can take the modern Polanco Lift - an 8-passenger elevator versus the traditional funicular - to explore the narrow streets of Polanco.
 Street art is a hallmark of Valparaiso, but whatever you do, don't miss it in Polanco!

 Beaches in Chile are beautiful, but rocky.
 For a local beach in Valparaiso, head to small but comfortable Playa Torpederas in the Playa Ancha.
 If you're hungry for some serious beach time though, take the bus from Valparaiso’s Avenida Errazuriz or drive north to Vina del Mar.
 The bus will run around 500 pesos (one way) and will bring you to the beginning of Vina’s esplanade where you can walk to shopping and good beaches from there.

 4. Try an Empanada

-This ubiquitous folded meat pie (primarily beef in Chile) is considered to be Chile's national dish.
+This folded meat pie (primarily beef in Chile) is a traditional food in Chile and considered its national dish.
 We had them both fried and baked, but either way, we never met an empanada here we didn't enjoy!

 5. Visit Cerros Alegre and Conception